AI-Democracy-Foundation/legal-text/README.md

-# A dataset of deliberation clauses in legal text

 This repo contains a dataset of real-world examples of clauses used to describe or require deliberative processes.
 The dataset is documented at [ai-democracy.org/a-dataset-of-deliberation-clauses-in-legal-text/](https://ai-democracy.org/a-dataset-of-deliberation-clauses-in-legal-text/).

 ## Contributing